Why creating overrides?

 -

-- In the model, Model > Overrides
+- Model > Overrides

 - Click on Create new rule

-- Select Form mode (preferred)
+- Select Form mode

 - Check the box Case insensitive to make the override work regardless of upper/lower cases in the value.

-- If you need an OR condition, just create another override
+- Click on AND to add a condition.
+If you need an OR condition, just create another override

 - Click on Save.